soniajoseph/soniajoseph/_posts/20-04-29-deep-learning-neuro.md

 collection: posts
 ---

-Speaking generally, computational neuroscience can be divided into two camps: models that analyze neural data, and models whose structure mathematically imitates that of the brain.
+Broadly speaking, computational neuroscience can be divided into two camps: models that analyze neural data, and models whose structure mathematically imitates that of the brain.
 The latter fascinates me, acting as a proof-of-concept for various facets of intelligence.
 And so it is unsuprising that my encounter with neural nets in college sent me away from molecular neuroscience and deep into foundational AI.

 # The Goal-Driven Technique